 If you would like to discard any changes made, press the cancel button and this will revert the changes back from before the edits.

 Write expressions as you would any other mathematical formula.
 You may use numbers like 3, operators like + , call functions like AVERAGE() , and use ( and ) to ensure correct order of operations.
-At the end of this document are reference lists of all of the available operations and functions, but to get started here are some simple expressions:
+To get started here are some simple expressions:

-- AVERAGE(Step A Cycle Time + Step B Cycle Time) will return the average of the sum of the Step A and Step B cycle times.
+AVERAGE(Step A Cycle Time + Step B Cycle Time) will return the average of the sum of the Step A and Step B cycle times across all app completions in a given range.

 Adding Fields and Values